superfly/docs/elixir/advanced-guides/sqlite3.html.md

 ```

 This step is required because a volume may not be ready once your application release runs, so to fix this we need to run Migrations on
-application start, this can be accomplished by adding the following line to your `lib/name/application.ex:
+application start.
+This can be accomplished by adding the following line to your `lib/name/application.ex`:

 ```diff
   @impl true